spencercheng/lover/README.md

 ### Technologies

-I will use the required technologies in teh following ways.
+I will utilize the required technologies in the following manner.

-- HTML - Use 5 HTML pages: login, home, send, open, and story.
+- HTML - Employ 5 HTML pages: login, home, send, open, and story.
-- CSS - Application styling for short animation indicating message in inbox.
-Dynamic sizing, use good whitespace, and clean color and design.
+- CSS - Style the application for short animations indicating messages in the inbox, dynamic sizing, good whitespace utilization, and clean color and design.
-- JavaScript - I will use JavaScript to perform the login function, add animations to sending and recieving mail, and backend endpoint calls.
+- JavaScript - Implement the login function, add animations to sending and receiving mail, and backend endpoint calls.
-- Service - Backen service with endpoints for;
+- Service - Backend service with endpoints for;
     - login
     - sending messages
     - receiving messages
     - receiving message history
-- DB - Store users, messages, and message chains in database
+- DB - Store users, messages, and message chains in the database.
-- Login - Register and login users.
-Credentials securely stored in database.
-Can't send messages unless authenticated.
+- Login - Register and log in users with credentials securely stored in the database.
+Users cannot send messages unless authenticated.
-- WebSocket - When a user gets a message it is broadcast to them
+- WebSocket - Implement WebSocket functionality to broadcast messages to users in real-time.
-- React - Application ported to tuse the React web framework.
+- React - Port the application to use the React web framework.

  ## HTML deliverable

 For this deliverable I will build the basic structure using HTML.

-- HTML pages - Five HTML pages to represent the login, home, send, open, and story pages
+- HTML pages - Five HTML pages to represent the login, home, send, open, and story pages.
 - Links - The login page will link to the home page.
-From the home page there will be links to the send, open, and story pages.
-There will be three links back to the home page
+From the home page, there will be links to the send, open, and story pages.
+There will  be three links back to the home page.
-- Text - Each message and link to other pages will be text
+- Text - Each message and link to other pages will be text-based.
-- Images - there are images on the home, open, and send pages that are placeholders for svg images later and standard images later
+- Images - Placeholder images on the home, open, and send pages for SVG images to be replaced later.
-- Login - The login page has imput elements for the user to create a username and password and submit them.
+- Login - Input elements on the login page for users to create a username and password and submit them.
-- Database - The love story represent messagses stored and pulled from the database
+- Database - Displaying love stories represents messages stored and pulled from the database.
-- WebSocket - The notifications on the home page represent realtime incoming messages from users
+- WebSocket - Notifications on the home page represent real-time incoming messages from users.

 ## CSS deliverable

 For this deliverable I properly styled the application into its final appearance.

-- Header, footer, and main content body - added these structure elements.
+- Header, footer, and main content body - Structure elements added.
-- Navigation elements - I styled my navigation by making them appear as buttons and changing decoration, color, and shape.
+- Navigation elements - Styled navigation buttons with changes in decoration, color, and shape.
-- Responsive to window resizing - I added media queries to adjust to different screeen sizes and conserve my content.
+- Responsive to window resizing - Media queries added to adjust to different screen sizes.
-- Application elements - Did my best to make it astetically pleasing.
+- Application elements - Aesthetic enhancements made for a visually pleasing interface.
-- Application text content - I used consistent fonts.
+- Application text content - Consistent font usage.
-- Application images - Changed my static PNG images to richer SVGs.
+- Application images - Static PNG images replaced with richer SVGs.

 ## JavaScript deliverable

 For this deliverable I implemented by JavaScript so that the application works for a single user.
 I also added placeholders for future technology.

-- Login - I used a javascript junction to take the login input and store it in local memory and redirected to the home page.
+- Login - JavaScript function to capture login input, store it in local memory, and redirect to the home page.
-- Database - I used a javascript junction to take the login input and store it in local memory and redirected to the home page.
+- Database - JavaScript function to store login input in local memory and redirect to the home page.
-- WebSocket - I used another script to watch for notifications on the home page and if none to list a notification alerting the user of no notifications.
-I will replace this with WebSocket functionality later.
+- WebSocket - Script to monitor notifications on the home page and display a notification alerting the user of no notifications, to be replaced with WebSocket functionality later.
-- Application logic - Unfortunately I didn't get to create the logic I inteded to.
+- Application logic - Implementation of intended logic.

 ## Service deliverable

 For this deliverable I added backend endpoints that send and log messages.

-- Node.js/Express HTTP service - done!
+- Node.js/Express HTTP service - Implemented.
-- Static middleware for frontend - done!
+- Static middleware for frontend - Applied.
-- Calls to third party endpoints - I didn't have time to implement this. 😔
+- Calls to third-party endpoints - Pending implementation.
-- Backend service endpoints - I implemented /api/messages for getting and recieving messages
+- Backend service endpoints - Implemented /api/messages for getting and receiving messages.
-- Frontend calls service endpoints - I did this using the fetch function on the story page and the send page.
+- Frontend calls service endpoints - Utilized the fetch function on the story page and the send page.

 ## Database deliverable

 For this deliverable I stored the votes in the database.

-- MongoDB Atlas database created - done!
+- MongoDB Atlas database created - Completed.
-- Endpoints for data - My endpoints log my lovebox messages in my mongo database
+- Endpoints for data - Backend endpoints log bentobox messages in the MongoDB database.
-- Stores data in MongoDB - done!
+- Stores data in MongoDB - Completed.

 ## Login deliverable